 Combining yoga with psychotherapy

-Combining yoga with psychotherapy often includes breathing exercises or posture awareness.
+Combining yoga with psychotherapy often includes breathing exercises or awareness of posture.
 These tools help regulate stress before discussion.
 Yoga practices support therapy but do not replace it.

 The work remains talk-based.
 Body awareness is used with care.